Ludwig Siebert

 Ludwig Siebert (17 October 1874 – 1 November 1942) was a German lawyer and Nazi Party politician who served as the Minister President of Bavaria in Nazi Germany from 1933 to 1942.

 Early life

 Siebert was born in Ludwigshafen in the Palatinate, the son of a locomotive engineer.
-He attended the gymnasium in Mannheim and studied law at the Ludwig Maximilian University of Munich from 1893 to 1897.
-After passing his legal examination in 1900 he worked in the civil service as a lawyer in Frankenthal (Pfalz) and became the public prosecutor in Bad Dürkheim and Neustadt an der Haardt (today, Neustadt an der Weinstraße).
-From 1905 to 1906 he worked as the public prosecutor of Fürth in Middle Franconia.
-In 1907 he became a magistrate in Lindau on Lake Constance.
+He attended the gymnasium in Mannheim and studied law at the Ludwig-Maximilians-Universität München from 1893 to 1897.
+After passing his legal examination in 1900, he worked in the civil service as a lawyer in Frankenthal (Pfalz) and became the public prosecutor in Bad Dürkheim and Neustadt an der Haardt (today, Neustadt an der Weinstraße).
+From 1905 to 1906, he worked as the public prosecutor of Fürth in Middle Franconia.
+In 1907, he became a magistrate in Lindau on Lake Constance.
 A member of the Bavarian People's Party (BVP), he joined the City Council of the city of Rothenburg ob der Tauber and was the Bürgermeister (Mayor) there from 1908 to 1919.
 Siebert was elected Bürgermeister of Lindau in 1919 and Oberbürgermeister (Lord Mayor) in 1924.